mdakilraihaniftee/Corona-App/README.md

 # Corona App

 An **Android application** developed during the COVID-19 pandemic to serve as a centralized platform for real-time updates on COVID-19 statistics, along with social media and messaging features.
 This app combines the power of Firebase for backend support and API integration for dynamic content updates.
+This is an Android Application that can be used to get updates of all kinds of Covid News in Bangladesh and other countries of the world.
+It can be also used as social media as users can post or share something via News Feed and Chatbox.
+Fetch data from API in JSON, Used Firebase database, Firebase Cloud Messaging, Firebase Cloud fuction

 ---